shreyanshu28/slang-translator/README.md

 Created the whole pipeline with the docker file.
 A few indexes are created while the other are still pending.
 Soon , we will have the results being printed on the frontend svelte.

+## 26.02.2023
+Completed the pippeling and successfully imported the data from elasticsearch v7 to elasticsearch v8.
+The results are now displayed on svelte